wazuh/wazuh-documentation/source/user-manual/forwarding-alerts/manual-email-report/index.rst

    <do_not_delay />
  </email_alerts>

 This will send to ``you@example`` and email if the any rule with level greater or equal to 10 is triggered.
+Remember, if the level here is less than the email_alert_level configured on the previous section, this will not be sent.

 Email alert based on level and agent
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^